personal infrastructure

 it definitely has that homegrown feel to it, but it's been a solid implementation where i don't have to worry about runaway hosting costs, or script kiddies exploiting a poorly implemented endpoint.

-it makes it easy to experiment with ideas, knowing i'm at risk of exposing personal information. and it's really cool having a custom app on my phone that's connected to my home network.
+it makes it easy to experiment with ideas, knowing i'm at risk of exposing personal information. and it's really cool having a custom app on my phone that's connected to my home network1.